vuejs/awesome-vue/README.md

  - [Vue-Django](https://github.com/NdagiStanley/vue-django) - A boilerplate to set you up in bringing the awesomeness of VueJS into a Django (Python) app.
  - [python-vuejs](https://github.com/cstrap/python-vuejs) - Gluing Python web frameworks and Vue.js with a set of scripts.
 Basically a `vue-cli` wrapper.
  - [generator-vue-plugin](https://github.com/jeneser/generator-vue-plugin) - Yeoman generator generating vue plugin.
+ - [vue-seed](https://github.com/dulin666/vue-seed) - vue-seed is minimal seed for those looking to get up-and-running with Vue
+ - [nuxt-seed](https://github.com/dulin666/nuxt-seed) - nuxt-seed is minimal seed for those looking to get up-and-running with Vue and Nuxt

 ### Client